Barefoot in the Park: Adaptations

-Simon adapted his play for a 1967 feature film, starring Robert Redford, Jane Fonda, Mildred Natwick and Charles Boyer, with Gene Saks, director.
+Simon adapted his play for a 1967 feature film, directed by Gene Saks and starring Robert Redford, Jane Fonda, Mildred Natwick and Charles Boyer.

 A television series based on the play began on ABC in September 1970.
 It was an African American situation comedy which ran for twelve weeks.
 The show featured Scoey Mitchell and Tracy Reed as a "young middle-class couple living in a New York City apartment and struggling through the first years of marriage."
 This was one of two television series based on Neil Simon plays to debut on the network that month, the other being The Odd Couple.

 A production of Barefoot in the Park ran at the Moore Theater in Seattle for one week in late 1981; it was taped for a made-for-TV movie by HBO.
 The play—and movie—starred Richard Thomas as Paul, Bess Armstrong as Corie, Barbara Barrie as Mrs. Banks, and Hans Conried as Velasco.
 It was initially telecast in March 1982.
 The reviewer for UPI wrote: "Richard Thomas—light years removed from the John Boy image of his youth—is superb as Paul Bratter, the buttoned-down young lawyer struggling to come to terms with the elfin free spirit with whom he finds himself honeymooning.
 Bess Armstrong glows in the role of his wife, Corie, but Barbara Barrie virtually walks away with the show as her bemused mother."